I spent three nights in Osaka at the end of September and beginning of October, and took a couple of day trips from the city.

 I noticed that Nara had no outdoor trash cans, and I assumed this must have been due to the deer.

 Many of the young deer were shy.
 I asked another visitor to take a photo of me, and thankfully, she was good-humored and patient.
-The deer were clearly unimpressed with me and kept skirting away when I tried to pose with them.
+The deer were unimpressed with me and kept skirting away when I tried to pose with them.

 The easiest way to get a photo was to find a deer that was already lying down.